 The Thinking Lab on Migration & Integration is dealing with one of the most crucial challenges the European Union is currently facing.
-The Lab is trying to get a truly European view on this matter, benefiting from the diversity of experiences between countries such as Germany which is dealing now with a wave of refugees coming from Syria, and countries like Portugal, which relies on an experience of centuries of migration.
+The Lab is trying to get a truly European view on Migration, Human Rights and Citizenship, Integration, as well as Managing migration flows.
 The concept of “people on the move” instead of only “refugee” or “migrant” is also in the center of the debate.

 Claudia Pedra, Director of the Network for Strategic and International Studies, comments on the way Portugal deals with the refugee crisis.
 Even in a country with one of the best asylum laws worldwide, integration and tolerance seem to remain problematic issues.